 2. High Grade Point Average.
 It goes without question that grades are an extremely important element of your college application.
 Colleges will ask you to submit official transcripts from your high school, and possibly recalculate your grade point average based on the internal system they use for weighting different types of courses.
 Your goal, from the first year of high school forward, is to achieve the best grades you can.
 If you had a rough freshman year, but have since rebounded with much stronger grades, fear not.
-Colleges look for trends in academic achievement — and a record of constant improvement when your GPA is not as strong as you would like is a good sign to most admissions counselors about your growth and potential.
+Colleges look for trends in academic achievement.
+A record of constant improvement, when your GPA is not as strong as you would like, is a good sign to most admissions counselors about your growth and potential.

 3. Challenging College Prep Courses.
 Your challenge is not just to get the best grades you can — but to get the best grades you can in the most academically challenging courses you can.
 You don't need to enroll in an International Baccalaureate (IB) Program at your high school, but where you have the strengths, skills, and aptitude, you should at least strive for Honors or Advanced Placement (AP) courses.
 Most colleges will place greater weight on these “tougher” courses — and even go so far as to rate a B in an advanced class (IB, Honors, AP) on a higher scale than an A in a comparable mainstream class.

 6. Active Involvement in Community Service.
-There’s no requirement for community service to gain admittance to college, but just about all college-bound high school students volunteer throughout their local community.
-It seems to be one of those unwritten rules that applicants who volunteer many, many hours in the service of supporting others will become a key campus activist.
+There’s no requirement for community service to gain admittance to college, but just about all college-bound high school students volunteer in their local community.
 Regardless of the importance for admission to college, most experts agree on the value and self-fulfillment people get in helping others.

 10. Work and Entrepreneurial Experiences.
 While you certainly do not need to have ever held a part-time or summer job or started your own business, if you have some unique experiences, writing about them can be a great essay topic as well as showcasing your professionalism and time-management skills.
 College admissions directors love self-starters — applicants with a strong entrepreneurial spirit — so proudly tell the story of your babysitting, lawn mowing, tutoring, painting, or pet-sitting business (or whatever YOUR business is).